1

 Robert Bresson’s Au Hasard Balthazar (1966) and Jerzy Skolimowski’s EO (2022) both tell emotionally compelling, immersive stories that prominently feature donkeys.
-Bresson’s film follows the titular Balthazar as he passes through the ownership of various humans who mistreat and abuse him.
+Bresson’s film follows Balthazar as he passes through the ownership of various humans who mistreat and abuse him.
 The titular donkey in Skolimowski’s film follows a similar narrative pattern though enjoys a broader range of experiences in relation to people.
 Moreover, both films resist what often counts for the conventional cinematic treatment of animals in fictional works.
 Neither anthropomorphises the donkeys by designating them human-like characteristics, nor do they place them in a kind of offsider or sidekick role.
 I suggest that Balthazar and EO possess the formal operations of what Paul Schrader has described as transcendental style, which is imperative to understanding the ways in which each film positions the spectator relative to each donkey and artistically relays to us through form and style the reasons for which they are to be valued.

 EO, on the other hand, deploys transcendental style in quite different ways.
-EO’s style is markedly different both from Balthazar and the films of Bresson, Ozu, and Dreyer that Schrader focuses on.
+EO’s style is markedly contemporary relative to Balthazar and the films of Bresson, Ozu, and Dreyer that Schrader focuses on.
 Moreover, EO does not position the donkey’s transcendence in association with a sense of “the Holy.”
-Rather, I suggest that EO adopts a version of the Transcendent in which the donkey’s value is formally represented so as to transcend the world of the film and inhabit the ordinary world of experience we inhabit.
-This is constructed through the value that the filmmakers (inclusive of the director and those responsible for the creation of the film) explicitly ascribe to the central figure of the donkey.
-Both films, through the expressive use of formal and stylistic devices, articulate in the donkeys something which is “beyond normal sense experience.”2 The use of form and style has Balthazar’s value attached to the markers of the Transcendent in the sense of the Holy, whereas EO’s value is designated through form and style to depict its value as transcending the artistic world of the film itself, via the treatment of that donkey by the filmmakers (formally and stylistically).
+Rather, I suggest that EO adopts a version of the Transcendent in which the donkey’s value is formally represented so as to transcend the world of the film and so inhabit our world: the world of ordinary experience.
+This is constructed through the value that the filmmakers (inclusive of the director and those responsible for the creation of the film) explicitly ascribe to the central figure of EO.
+Both films then, through the expressive use of formal and stylistic devices, articulate in the donkeys something which is “beyond normal sense experience.”3 The use of form and style has Balthazar’s value attached to the markers of the Transcendent in the sense of the Holy, whereas EO’s value is designated through form and style to depict its value as transcending the artistic world of the film itself, via the treatment of that donkey by the filmmakers (formally and stylistically).

 The formal representation of the donkeys’ creaturely experience in each film positions the camera as a tool both of witnessing the treatment of each donkey by humans as well as the artistic means by which they are designated their respective expressions of the Transcendent.

-Both analyses operate out of the context of what Danielle Sands describes as the relational nature of animal studies, arguing that we “begin not from the individual, but from entanglement.”3 In writing on animal-centred graphic novels, David Herman argues that:
+Both analyses operate out of the context of what Danielle Sands describes as the relational nature of animal studies, arguing that we “begin not from the individual, but from entanglement.”4 In writing on animal-centred graphic novels, David Herman argues that:

-Thus, rather than transgressing the rules of orderly narrative, animal comics can be described as texts that use the narrative system, implemented on a multimodal platform of words and images, to explore understandings of where and how animals should be placed in cultural as well as physical territories, and to model what it may be like for nonhuman others to negotiate those territories— in ways that have the potential to reshape concepts of the human, and human places, in turn.4
+Thus, rather than transgressing the rules of orderly narrative, animal comics can be described as texts that use the narrative system, implemented on a multimodal platform of words and images, to explore understandings of where and how animals should be placed in cultural as well as physical territories, and to model what it may be like for nonhuman others to negotiate those territories— in ways that have the potential to reshape concepts of the human, and human places, in turn.5

 Central preoccupations in animal studies, then, seem to rely on some general or inclusive sense of transcendence, especially as it relates to art.
 Sands’ comments indicate that animal studies as a discipline is preoccupied not with a kind of isolationist approach to understanding and designating value to animals, but rather we understand their value through various kinds of entanglement – with humans, with society and culture, and with art, for example.
-And so the ways in which we understand animals transcend or go beyond the animals themselves.
+As such, the ways in which we understand animals transcends or goes beyond the animals themselves.
 This approach informs Herman’s observations, which seek to emphasise the ways in which the entanglement of animals in art can help to reveal their value precisely because of the way in which they have been artistically represented.
 While Herman in the above quote focuses on graphic novels, this same understanding informs the trajectory of my work here.
-It also seems to imply that art then can contribute to our understanding of the non-human and open up new avenues for valuing animals through their entanglement with and representation in art.
-As such, it is important to understand the formal and stylistic ways in which animals are being represented at all as a key to understanding how various artworks are aesthetically presenting their value.
+It also seems to imply that art can contribute to our understanding of the non-human and open up new avenues for valuing animals through their entanglement with and representation in art.
+As such, it is important to understand the formal and stylistic ways in which animals are being represented at all as a key to understanding how various artworks – like Balthazar and EO – are aesthetically presenting their value.

-Transcendental Style and Donkeys in Visual and Cinematic Art
+Donkeys and Transcendence in Visual Art

-Schrader anchors his critical theory of transcendental style in observations drawn from the history of Western art, and so I parallel that approach here to outline some of the formal strategies that have been used to connect donkeys to the Transcendent.
+Schrader anchors his critical theory of transcendental style in observations drawn from the history of Western art, and so I parallel that approach here to outline some of the formal strategies that have been used to connect donkeys to the Transcendent (in the sense of the Holy).
 Perhaps the most iconographic donkey in the Western world is the one on which Jesus Christ rode on Palm Sunday.
 It is a triumphant event in the Christian tradition, inaugurating as it does Holy Week, which culminates in the celebration of the Paschal Triduum: Maundy Thursday, commemorating the Last Supper and the commencement of Christ’s Passion, which leads to His crucifixion on Good Friday, before His glorious, victorious, and even transcendent resurrection on Easter Sunday morning.
 On Palm Sunday, Christian believers’ devotional attention is oriented to what is to come, juxtaposing the brutality of Christ’s forthcoming passion and crucifixion with the adulation that greets his entrance to Jerusalem.
 As He sits atop the humble donkey upon entering the city, the people of Jerusalem, we read, throw their cloaks and palms on the ground in deference to the Son of God.

 The donkey, in all of its intrinsic humility, is chosen by Jesus and identified by His apostles to be responsible for this most austere task: to reliably and humbly bring Him to His people, to His city, amongst the throes of cheers and celebrations.
 The donkey has a purpose that is designated by none other than the Son of God.
 It has been created for this purpose (unridden and “unused”) and is found at the instruction of Christ.
 As such, the donkey is inextricably connected to a holy or divine purpose.
 For all the characteristics we may conventionally associate with donkeys – as a beast of burden, for example – this donkey has been bestowed with an elevated telos; its duty is not burdensome at all.
-20th century man of letters G.K.
-Chesterton likewise captures, especially in stanzas 2-4 of his poem “The Donkey,” the way that the triumph surrounding the donkey is inherited by the animal through his association with the divine presence of Christ.5 There is something of the immanent, earthy, ordinary realities of the world that clings to the image of the donkey, and which are upturned in a variety of depictions across literary and visual art.
-While the animal is perhaps conventionally a target of belittlement and derision – and this is central, as will be discussed, in Balthazar and EO – when put in contact with the transcendent or divine is instead exalted.
+There is something of the immanent, earthy, ordinary realities of the world that clings to the image of the donkey, and which are upturned in a variety of depictions across artforms.
+While the animal is perhaps conventionally a target of belittlement and derision – and this is central, as will be discussed, in Balthazar and EO – when put in contact with the holy-transcendent is instead exalted.
 The donkey’s qualities are inverted into something greater, something beyond which ordinarily appears or with which it is usually associated.
 As noted by Jill Bough:

 For Christians, the death of Jesus was not the end but represented a new beginning.
 This is essential in appreciating the significance of the donkey to suffering, death, hope and redemption.
 The ties with Christianity are so strong that legend has it that the cross on the donkey’s back came from the shadow of the Crucifixion, a living symbol that the donkey has carried through the centuries.6

 Given the centrality of Palm Sunday to the Christian tradition, the donkey who carries Christ has featured in Western artistic depictions of that event.
 These depictions seek to marry the immanence of the donkey – the ways in which it is humbly bound to matters of ordinary reality as well as its unremarkable characteristics: the fact it is not sleek or agile, not abundantly intelligent, or even necessarily obedient (donkeys have a reputation for stubbornness and obstinance).
 Anthony van Dyck’s painting Entry of Christ into Jerusalem (1617), for example, has the donkey spatially central to the titular event, cloaked in Christ’s vibrant robes, and its head shrouded in darkness (fig. 1).
 He is draped in Jesus’s regal and royal attire – not just carrying Him into Jerusalem but decorated in royally associated garb as Christ the King is.
-Likewise, for the city’s people to show respect to Jesus – covering the ground in their cloaks or with palms (as van Dyck’s painting depicts), the donkey enjoys such reverential acts, too.
+Likewise, for the city’s people to show respect to Jesus – covering the ground in their cloaks or with palms (as van Dyck’s painting depicts) – the donkey enjoys such reverential acts, too.

 Fig. 1.
-Entry of Christ into Jerusalem (Anthony van Dyck, 1617)
+Entry of Christ into Jerusalem (Anthony van Dyck, 1617, oil on canvas)

 Donkeys feature elsewhere in the story of Christ.
 Another important event in the Christian tradition (and so depicted in multiple artworks across Western artistic history) is the flight of Mary, Joseph, and an infant Jesus into Egypt.
 Having been visited by an angel in a dream, Joseph is made aware that King Herod intends to murder the infant Christ.
 A donkey is once again entrusted – despite their lack of panache, their trustworthiness or reliability is rarely doubted – with the task of helping to carry the Holy Family out of Judaea and, via Maris, into Egypt.
 In Peter Bruegel the Elder’s Landscape with the Flight Into Egypt (1563), the Mother of God is cloaked in a royal red robe, that, as in the earlier example, drapes over the donkey charged with carrying her to safety.
 The donkey adheres with obedience to Joseph’s guidance, overwhelmed by the beautiful but rocky landscape, the Mediterranean Sea stretching out into the background (fig. 2).
+Rembrandt’s The Flight into Egypt (1627) likewise treats this same event (though, predictably enough, with a different use of colour, proportion, and scale).

-Again, as with each of the previous examples, the donkey is put to divine use, and is positioned proximally to other expressions of the Transcendent (in this particular painting in between the angel and Balaam, appropriate given the donkey’s miraculous purpose as a conduit for God’s instruction).
-Beyond simply mirroring Schrader’s own approach (he draws on religious iconography to bolster his formalist interpretation and definition of transcendental style), this survey of examples serves to underscore two key points that relate to the ways in which animals, can be imbued with the Transcendent.
-The first is by placing the animal in close proximity to divine figures – angels, Jesus, Mary, and Joseph – and “holy” settings and events.
+There are examples of the donkey’s proximity to the holy-transcendent across the Christian tradition (see, for example, the story of Balaam [Num.
+22:22-32] and that event’s depiction in Rembrandt’s Balaam and the Ass [1626]).
+Beyond simply mirroring Schrader’s own approach (he draws on religious iconography to bolster his formalist interpretation and definition of transcendental style) these examples serve to show certain techniques used to imbue the animal with a quality of transcendence.
+The first is by placing the animal in close proximity to divine figures – Jesus, Mary, and Joseph – and “holy” settings and events.
 The second is that the donkey is not transformed into something other than what it is.
 Rather, its qualities are relied upon – qualities that are often associated with immanence, that are unremarkable and tied to the ordinary happenings of everyday reality – explicitly for transcendent purposes.
 In each of the cases briefly sketched, a donkey is chosen because it is a donkey.
-Moreover, it is chosen by holy figures – be it Jesus, or an angel, or another figure.
 In the case of Balthazar, the first strategy – proximity to signs of holiness – is used at key points in combination with specific formal strategies to give the donkey a quality of transcendence.
 In the case of EO, the second strategy – revelling in the donkey for what it is, though without a reliance on Schrader’s original notion of Transcendence – is used.

+Sontag’s comments broadly hold to Bresson’s characteristic rigidity of form – a directorial hallmark for his works that is most identifiable in films such as A Man Escaped and Pickpocket, and even later works like L’Argent (1983).
+However, perhaps necessitated by the central place of the donkey to the film, Balthazar is formally looser, and so operates in the reflective mode due to the centrality of the donkey rather than the “obtrusiveness” or “self-awareness” of the film’s visual style.
 Arguably the explicit patterning involving liberty and confinement is a formal technique notable enough to mediate spectators’ emotional involvement in the film.
-Critically, this does not mean that the film is unemotional – it is generally regarded as being remarkably impactful in this way – rather that the emotion generated is not necessarily immersive.
+Critically, this does not mean that the film is unemotional: it is generally regarded as being remarkably impactful in this way.
 Moreover, one could argue that the emphasis on the donkey as much of the film’s emotional centre (admittedly in concert with Marie, the girl to whom Balthazar returns at select points of the film) is another “distancing” technique of the film, provided we take Sontag’s use of distance and disinterestedness to mean a kind of aesthetic or experiential distance/disinterestedness.

 These different characteristics of the film are important ways in which our experience of it can be attuned to the Transcendent with which Balthazar is associated.
 Arguably, were the film more immersive – emotionally or experientially – that would lead to a preoccupation with the internal logic and world of the film itself.
 However, by positioning spectators in relation to the film along the lines of the reflective mode Sontag identifies, we are afforded an observational stance that enables reflection on the place of the Transcendent in the film.
 That is to say, Sontag’s insights draw attention to the way in which the various devices of formal construction in cinema can be used not so much to envelop the spectator in the world of a film but to instead position the spectator outside of the world of the film: to artistically promote a kind of spectatorial transcendence of the film world.
 For some, the relative looseness of the style in combination with the formal patterning renders the film difficult to follow.
-As Joseph Cunneen notes, “We are so accustomed to the mechanics of conventional dramatic plotting, to a construction that builds to an inevitable climax, that it is easy to be disconcerted by the organization of a film in fragments.”14 Naturally, spectators never conventionally inhabit a film, but one can have the sense of being “in the film” imaginatively; however, this is not the aim of reflective cinema, nor necessarily of Balthazar.
+As Joseph Cunneen notes, “We are so accustomed to the mechanics of conventional dramatic plotting, to a construction that builds to an inevitable climax, that it is easy to be disconcerted by the organization of a film in fragments.”13 Naturally, spectators never conventionally inhabit a film, but one can have the sense of being “in the film” imaginatively; however, this is not the aim of reflective cinema, nor necessarily of Balthazar.
 Instead, we act as observers or witnesses to what unfolds, transcending the film world and appreciating and appraising it externally so to speak, and at the same time bearing witness to the ways in which the film contains some sense of the Transcendent within it.
+Importantly, this positioning of the spectator as a witness connects to the expressive importance of the donkey to the film and its articulation of transcendence.
+Anat Pick highlights that:

 The most obvious of these occurs early in the film when Jacques – one of the young children who adopts Balthazar – baptises the donkey.
-Jacques’ sweetheart, Marie, assists (figs. 5 and 6).
+Jacques’ sweetheart, Marie, assists (figs. 3 and 4).

 In the traditional form of the sacrament of baptism, one is baptised with holy water “in the name of the Father, and of the Son, and of the Holy Spirit” (the Trinitarian formula) and receives salt on the tongue (to symbolise the way in which a follower of Christ is to preserve the world from evil).
 Despite the fact these sacraments are inaccessible to animals, the innocence of the children’s actions positions the donkey in proximity with holy signs – with particular and purposeful expressions of the Transcendent.